 As I sit here typing this post, boxes pile all around me.
 I have made myself a corner on one of the only surfaces still available, the living room couch, where I sit with my legs splayed out on the coffee table.
 My whole life's content is not-so-neatly packed into various receptacles, proclaiming to all who venture henceforth: we are moving!

-At times like this, this arugula salad with endive, mozzarella, pecans and pomegranate seeds has been a welcome breath of fresh air; a cheerful assurance that once we get through this messy part, sunshine and happiness is to come.
+At times like this, this endive salad with mozzarella, pecans and pomegranate seeds has been a welcome breath of fresh air; a cheerful assurance that once we get through this messy part, sunshine and happiness is to come.

 We have only been back from vacation for three days.
 Three days where I have been battling jet lag, wanting to sleep at odd hours, catching 2-hour long catnaps on the couch from which I wake groggy and crabby and inarticulate.
 Three days where we should have been resting, seeing friends, eating cheese and drinking gin-and-sodas, enjoying the spoils of our trip.

 Instead, we have spent the last three days fervently emptying our closets and drawers, scrubbing bathrooms, dismantling bookcases.
 Packing our hopes and dreams to make way for new beginnings.